 In the US, the current recommendation by the Advisory Committee on Immunization Practices (ACIP), a group of medical and public health experts that advises the CDC on vaccination guidelines, is for adults to be revaccinated for tetanus every 10 years throughout adulthood.
 In other countries, such as the UK, there is no recommendation for adult booster vaccination against tetanus once a person has completed his/her childhood vaccination series because they are considered to be immune for life.
 The 2019 guidelines published by the World Health Organization (WHO) state that people have lifelong protection once they have received six doses beginning in childhood.

-If you don’t remember when you received your last tetanus shot (or if you don’t know whether you received the full childhood series), you should get a booster.
 While it is true that a booster dose may be given at the time you’re exposed to the bacteria as part of treatment to prevent severe disease, the vaccine works best when given before exposure, since this allows the immune system more time to develop protective levels of antibodies.

 Even though tetanus is rare in the US (averaging about 29 cases per year), the majority of reported illnesses occur in people who did not receive the full childhood vaccination regimen or failed to complete their booster shots in adulthood.
 Side effects from the shot are rare, but may include fever and/or redness or swelling at the injection site.
 If you have any questions or concerns about your health or vaccination history, it is always a good idea to consult your doctor.